DjvuNet/DjvuNet/README.md

 DjvuNet is a fully managed Djvu reader in C#.
 This was created to support my commercial activities as Djvu is a superior format for certain document types.
 This is a faithful reimplementation of the Java Djvu Viewer.
 It is totally usable, but probably needs to be optimized a bit as Djvu is complicated.

+Optimal performance will be achieved with some background thread processing.

 **Usage**
 `````c#
 DjvuDocument doc = new DjvuDocument(@"Mcguffey's_Primer.djvu");